SyncfusionExamples/WinUI-Scheduler-Examples/README.md

-# syncfusion WinUi Scheduler control examples
+# Syncfusion WinUi Scheduler control examples

 This repository contains the samples that demonstrate the functionalities of WinUI Scheduler control.